aptivator/mongo-query-compiler-docs/docs/elemental/primitive/exists.md

 let results = records.filter(query);
 //results = [{name: 'Elena', ... }]
 ```
-The above approach is called query namespacing and may be used with any
+The above approach is called query namespacing and may be used with primitive
-primitive operator (*with some exceptions that will be noted appropriately*).
+and logical operators (*with some exceptions that will be noted appropriately*).

 ---